 Everything you do needs to drive conversions.
 That’s the ultimate way to survive as an ecommerce shop.

 So if you can’t directly or indirectly connect conversions to your content strategy, then it’s a wasted effort.
-That’s what inspired me to create this guide.
+That’s what inspired us to create this guide.

-I want to clear up any misconceptions that you might have about content marketing and how it works.
-I’ve outlined a straightforward content marketing approach that’s specifically designed for ecommerce shops.
+We want to clear up any misconceptions that you might have about content marketing and how it works.
+We’ve outlined a straightforward content marketing approach that’s specifically designed for ecommerce shops.

 Before you start blogging or uploading videos to YouTube, you need to establish a clear plan for your content strategy.
 Remember, everything you do ultimately needs to drive conversions.

-This is something that I encounter all of the time when I’m consulting with ecommerce companies.
+This is something that we encounter all of the time when consulting with ecommerce companies.

-They start to tell me about their plan, which sounds great in theory, but they don’t know the “why” behind the strategy.
+They start to explain their plan, which sounds great in theory, but they don’t know the “why” behind the strategy.